daniele-salvagni/dan.salvagni.io/src/content/blog/hosting-comments-on-github-for-static-websites.md

 ## 2022 Update

-It has been a long time since I written this post and while I was remaking my website with a new stack I have been looking at what's available today.
+It has been a long time since I written this post and while I was remaking my website with a new stack, I have been looking at what's available today.
 Many people had similar ideas with some clever solutions.

 <mark>[Giscus](https://giscus.app/) is the one that caught my eye and it's what